alitskevich/arrmatura/README.md

  ## Purpose

-`Armatura` is a first-citizen minimalistic UI framework, that extends pure HTML with arrows, pipes and dynamic components.
+`Arrmatura` is a minimalistic UI framework, that extends pure HTML with arrows, pipes and dynamic components.

 Despite born-for-dom, it is also well-suited to develop wide range of modular component-based applications.